-32. Private fostering and host families
+35. Private fostering and host families

 - Private fostering is defined as when someone who is not a parent or a 'close relative' (eg. great aunt, cousin, mum's friend or a neighbour) is looking after a child or young person under the age of 16 (under 18 if they are disabled) for 28 days or more in their own home.
 A relative is defined in the Children Act 1989 as a grandparent, uncle or aunt (whether by full-blood, half-blood or by marriage or civil partnership), sibling or step-parent.
 The school is aware of its duty to report to LA of any such arrangements the school learns about. - If the school makes arrangements for pupils to have learning experiences where, for short periods, the children may be provided with care and accommodation by a host family to whom they are not related. for example, as part of a foreign exchange visit or sports tour.
 This is often described as 'homestay' arrangements.
-The school will follow the guidance set out in Annex D of KCSIE.
+The school will follow the guidance set out in KCSIE 2024 paragraphs 343-346 and in Annex D of.

-33. Safer Recruitment
+36. Safer Recruitment

-- [School name] is committed to ensure that we develop a safe culture and that all steps are taken to recruit staff and volunteers, this includes agency staff, contractors and third party staff) who are safe to work with our learners and staff. - Children First Academy Trust will follow the guidance in Keeping Children Safe in Education 2023 (Part Three 'Safer Recruitment') and from The Disclosure and Barring Service (DBS). - The board of trustees, local governing body and leadership team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance. - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - The board of trustees, local governing body and leadership will ensure that at least one of the persons who conducts an interview has completed safer recruitment training. - [School name] are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We expect all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings.
-Any staff member failing to make accurate declarations or misrepresenting themselves in any way will be subject to the school's disciplinary policy. - We will ensure that all staff and volunteers have read the staff behaviour policy/code of conduct and understand that their behaviour and practice must be in line with it. - The full policy is provided in a separate policy
+- [School name] is committed to ensure that we develop a safe culture and that all steps are taken to recruit staff and volunteers, this includes agency staff, contractors and third party staff) who are safe to work with our learners and staff. - [School name] will follow the guidance in KCSIE 2024 (Part Three 'Safer Recruitment') and from The Disclosure and Barring Service (DBS).
+A sentence could be added here about the school context eg maintained independent, academy or free school. - The governing body/proprietor/leadership/management committee and leadership team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance. - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - The governing body/proprietor/leadership/management committee will ensure that at least one of the persons who conducts an interview has completed safer recruitment training. - [School name] are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We expect all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings.
+Any staff member failing to make accurate declarations or misrepresenting themselves in any way will be subject to the school's disciplinary policy. - We will ensure that all staff and volunteers have read the staff behaviour policy/code of conduct and understand that their behaviour and practice must be in line with it. - The full policy is provided in a separate policy or Appendix 3 of this policy.

-34. Concerns and allegations against members of staff and adults in the school
+37. Concerns and allegations against members of staff and adults in the school